Abdulai059/E-commence-Store/README.md

 # E-commerce Project

-This repository contains both the client-facing store and the admin dashboard as separate, independent projects.
+This repository contains both the client-facing store and the admin dashboard as separate, independent projects

 ## 📁 Project Structure